TLS and Secure Sending

 - A TLS pass does not mean the email will reach the inbox.
 It only means the transport was encrypted.

-- If you manage your own SMTP server, ask your server or hosting provider about certificates, STARTTLS support, reverse DNS, and IP reputation.
+- If you manage your own SMTP server, ask your server or hosting provider to confirm certificates, STARTTLS support, reverse DNS, and IP reputation.

 ## Fix Common Issues